pgRouting/workshop/docs/source/chapters/shortest_path.rst

 pgRouting was first called *pgDijkstra*, because it implemented only shortest path search with *Dijkstra* algorithm.
 Later other functions were added and the library was renamed to pgRouting.
-This chapter will cover selected pgRouting algorithms and some of the attributes required.

 .. contents:: Chapter Contents